 Autumn is my absolute favorite time of year to be a farmer.
 The hardest part of the farm season is over now that the days are cooler, darker and quite a bit shorter.
 Not only are we working less, but since the harvest is in full swing we are eating like kings!
-The 2014 season has been very good to us at Tumbleweed Farm and each meal we cook is better than the last.
+The 2014 season has been very good to us and each meal we cook is better than the last.
 It’s been amazing and these nourish bowls are becoming our go-to dinner on evenings when we don’t have the energy to cook a more sophisticated meal.
 I adopted the name “nourish bowl” from one of my favorite vegan cafes.
 I think the name suits this meal because it is full of ingredients that nurture, heal and taste pretty darn good all at the same time.
 Farm fresh at its best!
 Can’t beat that.

 One of my favorite farm fresh veggies that we are harvesting now that the cooler temperatures have finally arrived are Brussels sprouts.
 I didn’t grow up eating Brussels sprouts but now that we grow hundreds of them, I have grown to love this tasty brassica.